 Staying Safe: Harm Reduction

-Harm reduction is a spectrum of strategies an individual can use right away to protect their own health and wellbeing whether or not they are using drugs.
+Harm reduction includes a spectrum of practical strategies an individual can use right away to protect their own health and wellbeing whether or not they are using drugs.
 Harm reduction emphasizes quality of individual and community life and well-being — not necessarily cessation of all drug use — as the criteria for success.
-Some examples of harm reduction are designating a driver to prevent driving while intoxicated, arranging to use drugs with trusted companions in a safer environment, and needle exchange programs for people who inject drugs.
+Harm reduction is focused on connecting with people compassionately and respecting their autonomy and personal goals—whether it be disease prevention, abstinence, or ways to stay safe while they continue to use substances.

 - Using one substance at a time (avoid mixing – particularly alcohol or pills with heroin or other opioids)